Overview

 🚗 Getting There

-The garlic fields are distributed across the flat interior of the main island, particularly in the An Hải area on the eastern side.
-They are visible from the road between the ferry port and Cổng Tò Vò, and the best elevated views are from Chùa Đục's terraces and from Núi Thới Lới summit.
-There is no single entrance point - the fields are farmland visible from public roads throughout the island.
+The garlic fields are distributed across both islands and visible from the road throughout.
+On Đảo Lớn, the fields are most concentrated in the An Hải area on the eastern side.
+On Đảo Bé, the fields start immediately at the ferry pier.
+The best elevated views are from Núi Thới Lới summit and Núi Giếng Tiền on Đảo Lớn - both give a wide-angle perspective over the full patchwork of fields.
+There is no single entrance point; the fields are farmland visible from public roads across both islands.

 What to Expect